nathanhfoster/nathanhfoster/README.md

 </table>
 <h3><a href="https://www.linkedin.com/in/nathanhfoster/detail/recent-activity/shares/" target="_blank">My latest posts</a></h3>
 <ul>
+    <li><a href="https://www.linkedin.com/posts/nathanhfoster_javascript-javascriptdeveloper-activity-6824177705181937664-NNPe"><b>If you want a helper function that omits elements from arrays or keys from objects check this out!</b></a></li>
     <li><a href="https://www.linkedin.com/posts/nathanhfoster_css-activity-6809324570240278528-qAHY"><b>Great CSS shorthand!</b></a></li>
     <li><a href="https://www.linkedin.com/feed/update/urn:li:activity:6803425635994877953/"><b>If you want to mimic a React.Component's this.setState API using hooks, try out my useSetStateReducer hook.</b></a></li>
     <li><a href="https://www.linkedin.com/feed/update/urn:li:activity:6762056610488692736/"><b>Which Redux implementation do you like the most and why?</b></a></li>
     <li><a href="https://www.linkedin.com/feed/update/urn:li:activity:6716822948331831296/"><b>Did you know you can use the useReducer hook instead of the useState hook if you are encapsulating a state object?
 You will actually use less code!</b></a></li>
     <li><a href="https://www.linkedin.com/feed/update/urn:li:activity:6701278757585592320/"><b>If you want to add state to your component that persists across renders and can trigger a re-render when it’s updated, go with useState or useReducer.
 If you want to add state to your component that persists across renders but doesn’t trigger a re-render when it’s updated, go with useRef</b></a></li>
     <li><a href="https://www.linkedin.com/feed/update/urn:li:activity:6709485304178454528/"><b>If you want your useEffect hook to not be used on the initial mount of your component do this:</b></a></li>
     <li><a href="https://www.linkedin.com/feed/update/urn:li:activity:6712396337343815680/"><b>If you want to combine the work done by the .filter and .map methods than use the .reduce method like this:</b></a></li>
     <li><a href="https://www.linkedin.com/posts/nathanhfoster_visualize-the-power-of-redux-and-memoizationi-activity-6712084790641852416-fm08"><b>Visualize The Power Of Redux and Memoization In React</b></a></li>
 </ul>

 <h3>🧰 ToolBox</h3>